 The time zone setting affects the data returned when filtering for “today”, “yesterday”, and so forth.
-You can learn more here.
+You can learn more in this User Forum topic.

 Drilling into a Look

 If your Looker developers have enabled it, you may be able to drill into a value on your report.

 For example, you could click on the User Count where the Gender is Female and the Traffic Source is Display:

 Looker then displays a Details window about those 595 females who visited the site via the Displays traffic source: